 Guerrero, with the exception of Ixtapa/Zihuatanejo and Taxco

 Guanajuato* – Highway 45 between Leon and Irapuato and the area south of and including Highway 45D between Irapuato and Celaya

 Morelos – the Lagunas de Zempoala National Park and surrounding areas

-Nayarit – area within 20 km of the border with Sinaloa and Durango, and Tepic City
+Nayarit – an area within 20 km of the border with Sinaloa and Durango, and Tepic City

 Nuevo Leon, except Monterrey